jchck/oc-styles/features.md

 ## Background Opacity

-For adding an opacity layer after an image
+For adding an opacity layer after a background image

 ```
 .opacity-bg(@opacity) {